 Begin by measuring from the floor to 1/4″ above the top of the door.
 You need to leave a 1/4″ reveal along the perimeter of the inside of the door casing.
 Subtract 6″ for your plinth block.
 This leaves you with the length of your side casings.
 Line up the plinth block flush with the inside of the door jamb.
 Using a brad nailer, install the plinth block.
 I use this brad nailer with these 2″ nails.
 You may need to cut your baseboard back a little with an oscillating tool if the plinth block is larger than your old door casing.
 Install your side casings on the top center of the plinth blocks.
 This will leave 1/4″ reveal on the inside edge of the side casings.

 Measure from the the outer edge of the top of one side casing to the outer top edge of the other side casing.
 This is the measurement for your header board (1 X 6).
 Cut and install your header board.
-Next, cut your top cap board (1 X 2) to the same width as your header board.
+Next, cut your top cap board (1 X 2), two inches longer than your header board.
+This leaves a 1″ overhang for each side.
 Run a bead of wood glue along the top edge of the 1X6 and install your 1X2 on top with 2″ brad nails.

-Cut your half round and cove molding to the same width on a 45 degree angle.
-You can refer to this post if you need help cutting 45 degree angles with returns.
+Cut your half round on a 45 degree angle.
+Cut your cove molding like you would cut crown molding.
+Just pick one side to be the top.
+This Old House has a good video for cutting crown molding.
+You can also refer to this post if you need help cutting 45 degree angles with returns.
 Scroll down to the crown molding and half round molding section of the post.

 FILL NAIL HOLES & CAULK